Original posting March 16

 US viewers were hooked after a week of watching it on five successive nights, after the first episode was aired in January 2008.
 It went worldwide.
 Byrne is smart enough to know that his first task is to play star so doors can open for other artists and performers.
 He’s already used his influence to help literally open doors at New York’s Irish Arts Center.

 “We need to redefine the kind of Ireland we want to present and then interlink that vision with the economy,” he said.
 “It’s about connecting the diaspora.”

 Redefining that Ireland has to start at home.
 It means encouraging new voices, ideas, sounds and sights to picture the present and future.
 Byrne’s appointment may trigger official Ireland to connect what’s happening home and away.
 Because it makes no sense strategically to drip-feed emerging artists and companies within Ireland if those long-term plans are to pay off.

-And finally, The Tribune provides a pocket profile of Gabriel Byrne that will make you laugh (“Next time you see an O2 ad on the telly, listen very carefully to the voiceover–that’s the voice of Irish Culture, that is”) and notes that May 12 is His Excellency’s birthday, suggesting it be made a national day of celebration, to which we concur!
+And The Tribune [This article is no longer available on the Internet] provides a pocket profile of Gabriel Byrne that will make you laugh (“Next time you see an O2 ad on the telly, listen very carefully to the voice-over–that’s the voice of Irish Culture, that is”) and notes that May 12 is His Excellency’s birthday, suggesting it be made a national day of celebration, to which we concur!

 So Gabriel Byrne is the new cultural ambassador.
 And we at Pursued by a Bear do love culture.
 Mr Byrne will be helping to raise the profile of Irish cultural exports on the international stage, and there’s no doubt the man knows people in places that most people don’t get to.
 But what do you think?
 Do we need a Cultural Ambassador?
 Should we celebrate his appointment, and if we do, what are we hoping it will achieve?
 At a time when the Government is cutting spending on the arts, does this mark a change in attitude and a new willingness to recognise our cultural currency?…